dvanmosselbeen/TryHackMe_writeups/empline/README.md

 ./opencats/test/config.php
 ````

-Here is a stripped out version of the `config.php` file which contains the database credentials.
+Looking into that file, of course, found the database credentials.
+Here is a stripped out version of the `config.php`.

 ````commandline
 opencats/config.php:define('DATABASE_USER', 'james');